S2H-Mobile/-RoboND-Localization-Project/README.md

-# RoboND-Localization-Project
+[//]: # (Image References)

+[screenshot]: ./screenshot_rviz_rover.png

+# RoboND-Localization-Project, *Where am I?*
+![Screenshot in RViz with Rover model at the goal position.][screenshot]

-This is a solution of the project *Where am I?* for the Robotics Nanodegree.
-The repository contains two ROS packages, ``udacity_bot`` and ``rover``.
+This repository contains a solution of the robot localization project for the Robotics Nanodegree.
+It consists of two ROS packages, ``udacity_bot`` and ``rover``.
 Each package defines a mobile robot and a navigation goal.
-The 2D environment maps are contained in the ``map`` folder.

-In the [writeup report](https://github.com/S2H-Mobile/RoboND-Localization-Project/blob/master/writeup/writeup_where_am_i.pdf), several parameter tuning experiments are described.
+The maps of the 2D environment are located in the ``map`` folder.
+The [writeup report](https://github.com/S2H-Mobile/RoboND-Localization-Project/blob/master/writeup/writeup_where_am_i.pdf) contains a description of a series of parameter tuning experiments.

 ## Setup
 This project runs on Ubuntu Linux with ROS Kinetic.